How to Prepare for a New Ski Season

 Chalets are perfect for larger groups, and they are great for keeping costs down if you have a big enough party.
 They create a very sociable environment amongst friends and typically feature hot tubs or saunas, kitchen and dining areas, cosy lounges, a large wood-burning fireplace and private bedrooms and bathrooms.

 The joys of a catered chalet mean you can come home after a tiring day on the slopes and enjoy a hearty, traditional Alpine meal without having to lift a finger.
-Don’t want to cook or clean on holiday, a catered accommodation is for you!
+Don’t want to cook or clean on holiday?
+A catered accommodation is for you!

 Ski Hotels